 Whether you’re looking for something to occupy the little ones on a rainy afternoon or just something to occupy yourself—DIY project kits make for a fun and creative afternoon.

-DIY CNC project kits typically come with an assortment of parts and a step-by-step guide for building all sorts of cool stuff: toys, birdhouses, garden planters, home decor, model cars, miniature architecture, and all kinds of playsets.
+DIY CNC project kits typically come with an assortment of parts and a step-by-step guide for building all sorts of cool stuff: toys, birdhouses, garden planters, home décor, model cars, miniature architecture.

 The Wooden Wear sells stylish, handcrafted wooden jewelry for both men and women—offering earrings, bracelets, necklaces, sunglasses, watches, and pendants for special occasions and everyday use.